KuRue/GaleNet/README.md

 ### ✅ Completed

-- Full GraphCast and Pangu‑Weather integration with training and pipeline documentation
+- Full GraphCast training and Pangu‑Weather inference integration with pipeline documentation

 See [PROJECT_STATUS.md](PROJECT_STATUS.md) for the full list of milestones and progress updates.